EmilStenstrom/mybgg/README.md

       * You'll see "Created SQLite database with X games and Y expansions"
       * You'll see "Successfully uploaded to GitHub: [URL]"
       * Your website will be available at: `https://YOUR_USERNAME.github.io/mybgg`

-      **The `--cache_bgg` flag**: Makes subsequent runs much faster by caching BGG responses.
-Always use this unless you're debugging.
    </details>

 ## What to Expect